-Starting from a remote system, the PLC control has to be linked with the Embedded PC over Ethernet via "Online" \rightarrow "Choose Run-Time System...":
+Starting from a remote system, the PLC control has to be linked with the embedded PC over the Ethernet via "Online" → "Choose Runtime System...":

-Fig. 41: Choose target system (remote)
+Fig. 36: Choose target system (remote)

-In this sample "Runtime system 1 (port 801)" is selected and confirmed.
-Link the PLC with the real-time system via menu option "Online" \rightarrow "Login", the F11 key or by clicking on the symbol $\stackrel{\longleftarrow}{\blacksquare}$.
-The control program can then be loaded for execution.
+In this example, "Runtime system 1 (port 801)" is selected and confirmed.
+Link the PLC with the real-time system via the menu option "Online" \rightarrow "Login", the F11 key or by clicking on the symbol program can then be loaded for execution.
 This results in the message "No program on the controller!
-Should the new program be loaded?", which should be acknowledged with "Yes".
+Should the new program be loaded?", which should be confirmed with "Yes".
 The runtime environment is ready for the program start:

-Fig. 42: PLC Control logged in, ready for program startup
+Fig. 37: PLC Control logged in, ready for program startup